Skip to main content

 US imperialism; race's relationship to gender and sexuality; climate

 My research takes transimperial, interimperial, and international approaches.
-My first book examines the intersections of settler colonialism and Black removal efforts (e.g. Liberian colonization) and illuminates the centrality of languages of climate, race, and gender to intellectual debates over geographies of Black freedom.
+In my first book I examined the intersections of settler colonialism and Black removal efforts (e.g. Liberian colonization), illuminating the centrality of languages of climate, race, and gender to intellectual debates over geographies of Black freedom.

-I am currently working on two projects: one exploring U.S. imperialism in the Pacific up to the end of the Philippine-American War, and the other historicizing representations of Asianness and their relationship to gender binary.
+I am currently working on a book manuscript on U.S. imperialism in the Pacific up to the end of the Philippine-American War.

 Education